81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Eggs, on the other hand, are a great source of Choline which is critical for your baby’s brain health and development, much like folate.

 Besides choline, eggs are an excellent source of Vitamin D. A recent local study in Singapore found 40% of pregnant women to be vitamin D deficient despite living in a tropical country where we are under the sun all year round — so what’s more during confinement where mothers are culturally encouraged to stay mostly indoors for a month or so.
-Plus, due to the pandemic, we are now encouraged to stay home even more, which certainly does not help as well.
+Plus, we are encouraged to stay home even more due to the pandemic, which certainly does not help either.

-So, your best choice is to obtain vitamin D through foods to ensure you have sufficient vitamin D intake for bone and teeth health, as well as a way of supporting a good immune system.
-More and more studies are discovering the link between Vitamin D deficiency and the risk of Postpartum Depression as well, so be sure to get enough of it to keep Baby Blues at bay.
+So, your best choice is to obtain vitamin D through foods to ensure sufficient vitamin D intake for bone and teeth health and to support a good immune system.
+More and more studies are discovering the link between Vitamin D deficiency and the risk of Postpartum Depression, so be sure to get enough of it to keep Baby Blues at bay.

-If you are breastfeeding, drinking alcohol is generally not recommended as it can be difficult to gauge where you should stop.
-Besides that, alcohol consumption leaks up to 2% from your blood system into the breastmilk.
+If you are breastfeeding, drinking alcohol is generally not recommended as it can be challenging to gauge where you should stop.
+Besides that, alcohol consumption leaks up to 2% of your blood system into breast milk.
 The alcohol concentration in maternal blood peaks at about 2 hours after consumption.
-So if you do drink, make sure to wait for about 3 hours before you breastfeed to make sure the alcohol leak into breast milk is minimal to negligible.
+So if you drink, wait about 3 hours before you breastfeed to ensure the alcohol leak into breast milk is minimal to negligible.

-That said, TCM principles encourage the use of certain alcohol to incorporate heaty properties into a meal such as using DOM in cooking – which is what we also use in some of our confinement food recipe, e.g. the Stir-Fried Pork and Liver with DOM.
+That said, TCM principles encourage using certain alcohol to incorporate heaty properties into a meal, such as using DOM in cooking – which is what we also use in some of our confinement food recipe, e.g. the Stir-Fried Pork and Liver with DOM.

-We also have Coq Au Vin which includes red wine and is cooked for 2-3 hours.
+We also have Coq Au Vin, which includes red wine and is cooked for 2-3 hours.
 Our use of alcohol in cooking is much less than 1 standard drink per serving.
-Furthermore, the longer you cook, the lesser the alcohol content it is in your food.
-Therefore, our dishes are generally considered safe for breastfeeding mothers as we cook alcohol ingredients for more than 45 minutes, further reducing the alcohol content.
+Furthermore, the longer you cook, the lesser the alcohol content is in your food.
+Some of the dishes that do contain alcohol in the menu are cooked for more than 45 minutes, reducing the alcohol content.